HackSoftware/Django-Styleguide/README.md

 class ExceptionHandlerMixin:
     """
-    Mixin that transforms Django and Python exceptions into rest_framework ones. without the mixin, they return 500 status code which is not desired.
+    Mixin that transforms Django and Python exceptions into rest_framework ones.
+    Without the mixin, they return 500 status code which is not desired.
     """
     expected_exceptions = {
         ValueError: rest_exceptions.ValidationError,